Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

   - the selection of subject matter for your piece(s)
   - understanding when production changes must be made
-  - working with moderators for revisions <br /><br />
+  - working with moderators for revisions<br/><br/>

 	In exchange, moderators also pledge to be flexible.
 Although we do have final say, we promise to be understanding of real life setbacks which might impact your ability to check in and will always give weight to contributors' artistic ideas.